hectorgonzalezo/tic-tac-toe/README.md

 It can be played against another human, or two types of AIs.
 The first chooses a play at random, while the second uses the Minimax algorithm to be basically unbeatable.

-Build as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+Built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.

 ## Live Preview
 [https://hectorgonzalezo.github.io/tic-tac-toe/](https://hectorgonzalezo.github.io/tic-tac-toe/)